 When paying for your business degree, you will want to keep your borrowing costs as low as possible.
-For most students that means exhausting all federal loan options, grants, and scholarships before turning to private lenders.
+For most students that means exhausting all federal loan options, grants, and scholarships for men and women before turning to private lenders.
 One perk of requiring borrowed money at this stage of your life is you probably have done it before, so you are familiar with the overall process.
 Additionally, you are likely in better standing financially now than you were as an undergrad, and that fact alone is going to positively impact your experience and outcome.
 However, it is exceedingly common to have to use a combination of borrowed funds to pay for your MBA, so understanding what requirements come with a private student loan is knowledge that you should arm yourself with as you begin the process.

 Not all lenders are created equal.
 If you need to take out private student loans to pay for your graduate MBA, familiarize yourself with the top criteria that all lenders look at, but understand that the terms for each lender will vary based on this information.
 Your credit score, income, and the presence or absence of a cosigner will all be considered.
 Having said that, you do have some control over these variables.
 Depending on your time frame for application, you can put your efforts towards increasing your credit score prior to applying to get yourself in good standing.
 Additionally, knowing that a creditworthy cosigner will give you a leg up on better interest rates and repayment terms, you can investigate if this is an option for you and have conversations with the necessary people about how that relationship might look.